 Majestic, beautiful, and hard fighting, Kenai River Rainbow Trout are some of the most rewarding fish you will catch on your trip to Alaska.
 Each year these Rainbow Trout grow to impressive sizes as they feed on the flesh and eggs of spawning Salmon.
 Kenai River fly fishing is some of the best in the world and Perry is the Kenai River Guide to help you catch the rainbow of your dreams.
 Kenai River Trout fishing is a fantastic experience that anglers around the world dream about.
 Catch yours on an Alaska Fishing Trip today with a knowledgeable Kenai River Guide.

 One of the most exciting fish to catch, Silver Salmon—also known as Coho Salmon—are acrobatic and versatile and will put even the best anglers to the test.
 Sportsmen can expect elegant displays and quick spins from these athletic fish which never fail to surprise.
 Silver Salmon arrive in the Kenai River in early August and continue to increase in numbers throughout the month.
-Averaging 8 to 14 pounds, and an unlimited amount of energy and aggression, Kenai river fishing for Silver Salmon is some of the most exciting salmon fishing to be had.
+Averaging 8 to 14 pounds, and an unlimited amount of energy and aggression, Kenai river fishing for Silver Salmon is some of the most exciting salmon fishing to be had with your Kenai River Guide.
 Both fly fishing and spin fishing is successful for these hard fighting salmon.

 Adding to the productivity of the Kenai River system and Kenai River fishing, Dolly Varden are present in large numbers.
 As the salmon begin spawning, Dolly Varden can often be found schooling behind them waiting for the egg drop.
 This creates an excellent opportunity for anglers to “match the hatch” with their own egg imitations.
 Fishing beads under an indicator is great fun and a typical Alaskan fly fishing method.
 Many Kenai River Guides take great care in painting their own beads and can be extremely protective of their most successful recipes.
 Dolly’s are plentiful in a variety of waters in the Kenai Peninsula and are the perfect fish to consider when you want to pair your fishing experience with the incredible variety of landscape the region has to offer.